Cruise Advice For The Best Tangier Ville Port Experience

 Bocadillos

-Tangier’s popular sandwiches filled with tuna, chicken, or shrimp, along with fries, pickles, and harissa.
+This popular sandwiche filled with tuna, chicken, or shrimp, along with fries, pickles, and harissa.
 They are filling, flavorful, and easy to grab on the go.

-Tangier has everything from simple local cafés to elegant seafood restaurants near the port.
+You’ll find everything here, from simple local cafés to elegant seafood restaurants near the port.
 Since many are in the Medina or along the Corniche, you can often reach them on foot or with a short taxi ride.
 Whether you want fresh seafood, traditional Moroccan dishes, or casual street food, there are plenty of great choices nearby.
-In fact, several popular spots are just minutes from the port.
+Many are also very close to the port.

 Dar Harruch